 The mechanism whereby tadalafil improves the symptoms of BPH is not clear, but phosphodiesterase-5 also is present in the muscles of the bladder and the prostate, and it has been suggested that the relaxation of these muscles may make the passage of urine less difficult, for example, by reducing the pressure in the muscle surrounding the opening to the urethra that controls the flow of urine from the bladder.
 Tadalafil was approved by the FDA in November 2003.

 PREPARATIONS: Tablets: 2.5, 5, 10 and 20 mg.

-The recommended dose for BPH, or BPH and ED is 5 mg daily.
+The recommended dose for BPH, or BPH and ED is 5 mg daily taken about the same time each day.
 Tadalafil may be taken with or without food since food does not affect its absorption from the intestine.

 DRUG INTERACTIONS: The breakdown and elimination of tadalafil from the body may be decreased by erythromycin, ketoconazole (Nizoral), itraconazole (Sporanox), indinavir (Crixivan) and ritonavir (Norvir).
 Therefore, these drugs may increase the levels of tadalafil in the blood.
-If these drugs are being used at the same time as tadalafil, the dose of tadalafil should be reduced in order to avoid side effects from high levels of tadalafil.
+If these drugs are being used at the same time as tadalafil, the dose of tadalafil should be reduced to 10 mg every 72 hours when used as needed or 2.5 mg when used daily in order to avoid side effects from high levels of tadalafil.